-undone by the presence of the opposite species, the overall computation can be in this sense stable as well.
-A canonical downstream process is signal amplification in which a much larger population of \hat{N}, \hat{Y} is interconverted by reactions $\hat{N} + Y \to \hat{Y} + Y$ and $\hat{Y} + N \to \hat{N} + N$.
+Intuitively, committing computation "knows" when it is done, while stable computation does not.
+Nonetheless, stable computation is not necessarily impractical.
+All semilinear predicates can be stably computed such that checking for output stability is equivalent to simply inspecting whether any further reaction is possible - so an outside observer can easily recognize the completion of computation [4].
+While stable CRNs do not know when they are done computing, different downstream processes can be catalyzed by the N and Y species.
+As long as these processes can be undone by the presence of the opposite species, the overall computation can be in the sense stable as well.
+A canonical downstream process is signal amplification in which a much larger population of \hat{N}, \hat{Y} is interconverted by reactions $\hat{N} + Y \rightarrow \hat{Y} + Y$ and $\hat{Y} + N \rightarrow \hat{N} + N$.
 Finally all semilinear predicates can be stably computed quickly (polylogarithmic in the input molecular counts).